emb-riscv/specs-markdown/introduction.md

 A hart executes its program independently from other harts in a RISC-V system.
 "Execute independently" means that each hart will eventually fetch and execute its next instruction in program order regardless of the activity of other harts (at least at user level).

+#### RISC-V microcontroller specifics

+Harts are identified by a Hart ID, a small unsigned integer.
+Hart IDs are unique.
+The rule used to assign hart IDs is implementation dependent, but it is recommended to keep it simple, preferably within a continuous small range.
+There should always be a hart with ID=0, which will have slightly more duties, for example processing the NMIs.

+To help applications auto-configuration, the largest hart ID is stored in a register in the Device Control Bloc (DCB).

 ### Core

 A RISC-V device can contain one or more RISC-V-compatible processing cores together with other non-RISC-V-compatible cores.